 The decision to disclose your condition in the workplace can be a complex one, which requires careful thought, planning, and consideration.
 There is no right or wrong decision.
 Every person and every job situation is going to be different and no two people feel exactly the same about sharing their condition.

 In this video, Abigail Helget gives a general overview of ADA Minnesota and requesting accommodations.
 She provides additional resources for individuals if they want to talk about their specific situation.
 She will also provide information about workplace benefits and some of the common myths and misconceptions.

 Making Your Work Environment Work For You

 People living with hydrocephalus can have successful careers.
 Sometimes they just need to make a few modifications to ensure they can thrive at their place of work.
 Here are simple steps you can take to optimize your work environment.

 Carly has dealt with multiple shunt malfunctions in her life.
 In this blog, she shares the important takeaways about what it means to balance parts of your life along with hydrocephalus.

-Workplace Communication Tips for People
+Workplace Communication Tips for People Living with Disabilities

 Just because you have a disability doesn’t mean you can’t be successful in the workplace.
 It’s important to know your rights and to have good communication skills.
 Here are some tips to help you become an effective worker and to make friends and allies in the workplace.